GitLibrary/SSI/README.md

 ### Alpha Numeric Sequential Incrementor
-ANSI is an PHP based library which provides a sequential increment in an alpha numeric string order like this:
+ANSI is a PHP based library which provides a sequential increment in an alpha numeric string order like this:

 ```
 Old String - ZZZ